Typically, E-Rate requires filling out 3 to 4 forms:

 Form 470 describes your library's needs for Internet connections, telephone service, or networking between computers.
 Vendors can read your form online and submit bids to provide your library with these services.

-Form 471 tells the Schools and Libraries Division what bids for services you accepted.
+Form 471 tells the Schools and Libraries Division (SLD) what bids for services you accepted.
 It identifies the vendors who will be providing these services and how much these services will probably cost.
 The form requires calculating your e-rate discount based on the eligibility of students in your school district for free and reduced lunches.
 View the form instructions for more information.

 Form 486 tells the Schools and Libraries Division that the services have been delivered and how much the services actually cost.
 This gives the Schools and Libraries Division permission to now pay the vendors.